 - Surround yourself with fun, playful people.
 Be around people who have the ability to laugh at themselves as well as life’s absurdities.
-Such people find humour in everyday things.
+Such people find humor in everyday things.
 Their energy and playful attitude are contagious.

-- Bring Humour into your conversation.
+- Bring Humor into your conversation.

 - Stimulated laughter can be just as beneficial as real laughter.
 Join a Laugh yoga or laugh therapy group.
 Hearing others laugh, even for no apparent reason, often triggers genuine laughter.